 Developing your website on WordPress comes with a great advantage.
 This is because you have full control over the design and appearance of your website.

 You can choose from thousands of free and premium WordPress themes which will give your website a stunning look.

 On WordPress, there is a theme for typically any kind of a website.
 You can choose from numerous high-quality themes and easily modify and customize your website.

 Blogger being a free platform provides a very limited number of templates.
 Also, you can only customize a very limited view of your website.

-Blogger does not give you an advantage of fully customizing your website’s appearance.
-You can only create your own layouts and make limited modifications into that.
+Blogger does not give you the advantage of fully customizing your website’s appearance.
+You can only create your own layouts and make limited modifications to that.

 So basically, you don’t have many options to customize your website on Blogger.